Supercapacitor: Motor racing

 The FIA, a governing body for motor racing events, proposed in the Power-Train Regulation Framework for Formula 1 version 1.3 of 23 May 2007 that a new set of power train regulations be issued that includes a hybrid drive of up to 200 kW input and output power using "superbatteries" made with batteries and supercapacitors connected in parallel (KERS).
 About 20% tank-to-wheel efficiency could be reached using the KERS system.
 The Toyota TS030 Hybrid LMP1 car, a racing car developed under Le Mans Prototype rules, uses a hybrid drivetrain with supercapacitors.
 In the 2012 24 Hours of Le Mans race a TS030 qualified with a fastest lap only 1.055 seconds slower (3:24.842 versus 3:23.787) than the fastest car, an Audi R18 e-tron quattro with flywheel energy storage.
 The supercapacitor and flywheel components, whose rapid charge-discharge capabilities help in both braking and acceleration, made the Audi and Toyota hybrids the fastest cars in the race.
 In the 2012 Le Mans race the two competing TS030s, one of which was in the lead for part of the race, both retired for reasons unrelated to the supercapacitors.
 The TS030 won three of the 8 races in the 2012 FIA World Endurance Championship season.
 In 2014 the Toyota TS040 Hybrid used a supercapacitor to add 480 horsepower from two electric motors.
+In 2024 the IndyCar racing series introduced a hybrid power system composed of 20 supercapacitors.

 Hybrid electric vehicles

 Supercapacitor/battery combinations in electric vehicles (EV) and hybrid electric vehicles (HEV) are well investigated.
 A 20 to 60% fuel reduction has been claimed by recovering brake energy in EVs or HEVs.
 The ability of supercapacitors to charge much faster than batteries, their stable electrical properties, broader temperature range and longer lifetime are suitable, but weight, volume and especially cost mitigate those advantages.

-Supercapacitors' lower specific energy makes them unsuitable for use as a stand-alone energy source for long distance driving.
+Supercapacitors' lower specific energy makes them unsuitable for use as a stand-alone energy source for long-distance driving.
 The fuel economy improvement between a capacitor and a battery solution is about 20% and is available only for shorter trips.
-For long distance driving the advantage decreases to 6%.
+For long-distance driving the advantage decreases to 6%.
 Vehicles combining capacitors and batteries run only in experimental vehicles.